-The below details Lumify Work requirements to comply to GDPR.
-The General Data Protection Regulation (GDPR) gives the individuals the right to request personal data, which is processed from a controller.
+The below details Lumify Work requirements to comply to General Data Protection Regulation (GDPR).
+The GDPR gives individuals the right to request personal data, which is processed from a controller.

 Requests are referred to as Data subject access requests or access requests.